 Finally, network ecologists can take concrete steps to ensure that network-based measures are perceived as relevant by decision-makers.
-Workshops and stakeholder involvement are essential to bridge the gap between science and practice [69] and can facilitate choosing appropriate metrics [8].
+Workshops and stakeholder involvement are essential to bridge the gap between science and practice [66] and can facilitate choosing appropriate metrics [8].
 Involving a wide-range of ecosystem-management players, and creating new opportunities to actively involve stakeholders in deciding how network information can be applied, will be key to ensure receptiveness and a speedy uptake of indicators for management planning and actions.
-Forecasting changes in network structure under environmental and management scenarios (Box 3) and linking network indicators to ecosystem services [17] can enhance receptiveness.
-This will provide essential information on risks, on boundaries of change given environmental conditions, and on the effectiveness of certain management actions in achieving conservation targets [70].
+Forecasting changes in network structure under environmental and management scenarios (Box 3) and linking network indicators to ecosystem services [17] can enhance receptiveness, especially if we clearly demonstrate that forecasts work well.
+This will provide essential information on risks, on boundaries of change given environmental conditions, and on the effectiveness of certain management actions in achieving conservation targets [67].